 Variables can also be used in the script.
 To insert a pre-defined variable, start typing double angular brackets "<<", and all of the available variables will be displayed in a pick-list.
 Choose the variable you want to inert its place-holder.
 It's value will be substituted for the place-holder when the script is run.

 Database and Security Warning!Use this feature with care - running SQL queries has the potential to affect many rows and/or cause damage to your database.
 Ensure that all SQL is valid, and no malicious, or ruinous script is ever run against your HelpMaster database.
 This feature should only be configured by appropriate personnel who understand SQL and the HelpMaster database schema.
-An incorrectly generated SQL statement can do irrepairable damage to your HelpMaster database.
+An incorrectly generated SQL statement can do irreparable damage to your HelpMaster database.

 All SQL/Scripting features within HelpMaster are governed by a security setting.
-Only staff members that belong to an Application Security Rolethat has this setting enabled will be able to use, modify and run scripts.
+Only staff members that belong to an Application Security Role that has this setting enabled will be able to use, modify and run scripts.
 See also Security Setting to enable/disable SQL.

 Control Powershell use via application security roles